Existence of a common misconception that if you limit the number of Koi Fish in the pool, you can raise them comfortably. But is that really the case?

 For you to protect your pond from predators and foliage, while maintaining its natural beauty, it is recommended that you avoid the tent or dome netting.

-Instead, you should opt for the plain ones that come with fixing stakes.
+Instead, you should opt for the plane ones that come with fixing stakes.

 However, if you are using the pond for fish farming or for commercial purposes, and are not that bothered with its beauty, feel free to go for the tent netting.